Your Toronto Rhinoplasty May Cause Surprising Changes

 Dr, Philip Solomon is an Otolaryngologist Head and Neck Surgeon practicing Facial Plastic Cosmetic Surgery in Toronto.
 His practice counts rhinoplasty among its specialties and he and his staff take immense pride in the care they deliver to patients throughout their journey together.
 For more information on rhinoplasty or to book a consultation, call Solomon Facial Plastic at 1-866-293-0616.

-Additional Articles
+Additional Articles Rhinoplasty

-We appreciate your inquiry and look forward to helping you with your cosmetic needs.
-In order to best help you, we require all cosmetic patients to come in for a consultation.
-All Surgical & Non-surgical Consultations have a fee of $100 that will be deducted from the cost of your procedure or treatment.
-To schedule an appointment, you can complete the form below or call our office at 866-293-0616.
-We look forward to hearing from you!
+In order to best assist you, we require all cosmetic patients to schedule a virtual or in-person consultation.
+There is a fee of $200 plus HST for all consultations.
+Your consultation fee will be credited towards your procedure and/or treatment.
+To schedule a consultation, please complete the attached form or call our office at 905-764-7799.
+We look forward to hearing from you.